 BEMIS Scotland in collaboration with the Scottish Government is delighted to continue the themed years programme and invite multicultural communities across Scotland to join the celebration of the 2017 Year of History, Heritage and Archaeology and the 2017/18 Scottish Winter Festivals.
-Year of History, Heritage and Archaeology — What’s Happening in Scotland This programme, which is being supported by a £64,000 funding contribution from the Scottish Government, […]
+Year of History, Heritage and Archaeology — What’s Happening in Scotland This programme, which is being […]

 The 2016/2017 Film Series is organised in partnership between GRAMNet and BEMIS Scotland.
 This year we bring you documentary and feature films from Scotland and around the world making up a programme that illustrates the diversity and commonalities of those who endure exile and persecution.
 The films we have selected, and for which we have […]

 Note: The deadline for applications for both funds is Sunday 4th December BEMIS Scotland in collaboration with the Scottish Government are delighted to announce the commencement of a new programme which invites multicultural communities across Scotland to join the celebration of the 2016 Year of Innovation, Architecture and Design and the 2016/17 Winter Festivals.
 The […]

 Useful links My World of Work [SDS] http://www.myworldofwork.co.uk/ Modern Apprenticeships [SDS] https://www.apprenticeships.scot/ GET A JOB.
 GET PAID.
 GET QUALIFIED.
 Becoming a Modern Apprentice (MA) is a great way to kick start your career.
 How else could you learn on the job, receive invaluable practical experience and work towards an industry recognised qualification whilst getting paid? […]

 BEMIS and SPTC (Scottish Parent Teacher Council) are working together on an exciting new project, Gathered Together (Cruinn Còmhla), to support parents from ethnic and cultural minorities getting involved with their children’s school.